aurelienmaury/galaxie/playbooks/roles/sqmail-server/README.md

 - package/man error with qmail-local
 - installation script ignore conf-svcdir value
 - script .run don't take advantage of ucspi-tcp6 conf-tcpbin file
-- 64 / 32 bit auto detection is aviable for s/qmail but put in hard value 63 for ucspi-tcp6, may be auto for ucspi-ssl, and don't care about cdb
+- 64 / 32 bit auto detection is aviable for s/qmail but put in hard value for ucspi-tcp6, may be auto for ucspi-ssl, and don't care about cdb
 - (list not close)

-That role try to fixe all they trouble
+That role try to fixe or reduse the impact of they trouble

 Requirements
 ------------